IM Sports Participant Manual

 Religious Jewelry or Headwear

-Should an individual wish to request to wear jewelry or prohibited headwear during intramural activities that their religion mandates, a meeting must be scheduled with Intramural Sports professional staff prior to the date of the scheduled contest to ensure safety concerns can be met.
+Should an individual wish to wear jewelry or prohibited headwear during intramural activities that their religion mandates, a meeting must be scheduled with Intramural Sports professional staff prior to the date of the scheduled contest to ensure safety concerns can be met.

 Intramural rules regarding equipment are adopted from a national governing body, such as the ASA, NCAA, NFHS and NIRSA.
-Campus Recreation reserves the right to put into immediate effect any rules or regulations to protect the health and safety of participants involved in intramural activities.
+Spartan Recreation reserves the right to put into immediate effect any rules or regulations to protect the health and safety of participants involved in intramural activities.

 Intramural Sports will supply some equipment for intramural activities but will not provide some personal items (softball gloves, knee pads, gloves, etc.).
 Intramural Sports will provide game balls if necessary, but participants are encouraged to bring their own.
-Warm up balls will not be provided.
+Warm-up balls will not be provided.
 In certain activities, the use of a game ball provided by Intramural Sports may be required.

 Intramural Sports Staff, including officials and supervisors, will not permit any player to use equipment that is deemed unsafe or dangerous to participants.

 Every team and team captain is responsible for the conduct of its players and spectators.
-Any conduct judged by an intramural supervisor, official or professional staff member to be detrimental to the participants, program, or any particular intramural activity may result in removal from a contest and/or further disciplinary action by Campus Recreation.
+Any conduct judged by an intramural supervisor, official or professional staff member to be detrimental to the participants, program, or any particular intramural activity may result in removal from a contest and/or further disciplinary action by Spartan Recreation.

-Student Union Inc. Commitment
+Student Union, Inc. Commitment

-Student Union Inc.offers quality services and programs that promote social, recreational, cultural and educational development.
+Student Union, Inc. offers quality services and programs that promote social, recreational, cultural and educational development.
 As such, unsportsmanlike conduct and behaviors from participants will NOT be tolerated in any form.
-Harassment of any nature including but not limited to, age, religion, sexual orientation, and racial slurs will automatically garner a suspension of at least one semester from intramural sports participation.
+Harassment of any nature including but not limited to, age, religion, sexual orientation, and racial slurs will automatically garner a suspension of at least one semester from Intramural Sports participation.